DISPATCH: Distilling Selective Patches for Speech Enhancement: Introduction

 \section{Introduction}

-In recent years, deep neural networks have demonstrated strong performance in speech enhancement \cite{defossez2020real} \cite{hu2020dccrndeepcomplexconvolution} \cite{lee2023deft}.
-Deeper and more sophisticated network architectures have driven these gains, but greater computational power and memory are required.
-Such computational demands pose significant challenges for deployment in practical applications, particularly in resource-constrained settings such as on-device AI, where hardware limitations, power consumption, and monetary costs are critical concerns.
+While deep neural networks have demonstrated strong performance in speech enhancement \cite{defossez2020real, hu2020dccrndeepcomplexconvolution, lee2023deft}, their high computational demands pose significant challenges for practical applications, particularly in resource-constrained settings like on-device AI, where hardware limitations, power consumption, and monetary costs are critical concerns.
 Consequently, model compression has become a crucial research direction for developing computationally efficient speech enhancement models.
-Several compression strategies have been explored, including pruning \cite{han2015learningweightsconnectionsefficient}, which removes redundant weights; quantization \cite{courbariaux2014training}, which reduces the numerical precision of model parameters; and Knowledge Distillation (KD) \cite{hinton2015distilling} \cite{park2019relational} \cite{mansourian2025comprehensive}.
+Several compression strategies have been explored, including pruning \cite{han2015learningweightsconnectionsefficient}, which removes redundant weights; quantization \cite{courbariaux2014training}, which reduces the numerical precision of model parameters; and Knowledge Distillation (KD) \cite{hinton2015distilling, park2019relational, mansourian2025comprehensive}.
 This paper focuses on KD, a teacher-student paradigm in which a compact student model is trained to mimic a larger teacher model, thereby inheriting the teacher's knowledge.